PATHWAY FOR GOVT TO LEVERAGE PRIVATE RESOURCES FOR TB TREATMENT

 WHP’s Tuberculosis Health Action Learning Initiative (THALI) is a trend setting project in eastern India which creates a pathway for the government to engage gainfully with the private sector.
 The THALI model expands the scope of WHP’s project in Patna by adding components of advocacy and community action, so a well-rounded model is developed on behalf of the government.

-The project is supported by the United States Agency for International Development with a grant of $7.4 M to the consortium for four years.
+The project is supported by the United States Agency for International Development with a grant of $7.4 million to the consortium for four years.

 Lessons and results:

 THALI is in the early stages of implementation in West Bengal with the focus on synergising resources in the public, private and corporate sectors.
 This is an ambitious strategy which in the past commonly suffered from many pitfalls mostly related to difficult coordination.
 By creating a unified command structure which WHP’s programming model advocates, the project has been able to combine a variety of competencies through specialist organisations.
-The early results are extremely encouraging with THALI notifying 2,700 cases from private sector which is 62% of total cases notified by private sector in year 2016.
+The early results are extremely encouraging with THALI notifying 11,483 cases from private sector which is 90% of total cases notified by private sector (as on January 11th 2019).